 When obese patients undergo total knee arthroplasty (TKA), many surgeons require or request preoperative weight loss.
 A group of researchers sought to determine the amount of weight loss needed in this patient population, to improve TKA operative time, length of stay, discharge to a rehab facility, and functional improvement after surgery.
-This is the first known study to look exclusively at obese patients to understand how preoperative weight loss might improve outcomes after TKA.
+This is the first known study to look exclusively at obese patients to understand how preoperative weight loss might improve knee surgical outcomes after TKA.

 Those considered morbidly obese have a body mass index (BMI) of 40 or higher.
 This study looked at 203 patients with a BMI of 40 or more.
 They were evaluated 90 days before their TKA, and again immediately preceding TKA, to assess weight loss.
 Of those who lost weight preoperatively, 41% had lost five or more pounds, 29% lost 10 or more pounds, and 14% lost 20 or more pounds.